freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-computer-basics/66ed8fb9f45ce3ece4053eac.md

 #### --text--

-A piece of software that allows you to look at online content is called a
+A piece of software that allows you to look at online content is called a:

 #### --distractors--